 Similar to Northern Ireland, Scotland is looking to get a lot of its power from offshore wind, as well as onshore wind power.
 The country has also been a leader in wave and tidal energy, recently launching the world’s largest tidal turbine, launching a couple of other wave energy devices in the past year, and leading in this alternative energy sector for years.

 This announcement comes about one week after Scotland announced that it was aiming to hit 80% renewable energy by 2020.

-Scotland is planning to export a lot of its clean energy to its neighbor to the south, England, which has lagged behind the rest of Europe on clean energy.
+Scotland is planning to export a lot of its clean energy to its neighbour to the south, England, which has lagged behind the rest of Europe on clean energy to to fluctuating prices.